 If you were to heat bleach, it may cause a reaction that could be dangerous.

-Like we talked about above, the most common type of bleach is made with sodium hypochlorite diluted in water.
+As we talked about above, the most common type of bleach is made with sodium hypochlorite diluted in water.
 This chemical can give off chlorine gas when used and this process can be accelerated by heat.
 The heating of bleach can cause an increase in bleach fumes to be released, which as we talked bout, can be dangerous if inhaled.

 Use caution when using bleach products and you probably shouldn’t be heating bleach anyway.